WordPress/WordPress-Documentation-Style-Guide/docs/8-word-list/t.md

 Don't hyphenate and insert a space as a noun.
 Hyphenate as an adjective.

 ## tl;dr

+Don't use.
+Instead, use something like *To summarize*, or rewrite and rephrase the sentence.

 ## toggle
 ## tool
 ## toolbar